1. Support and enforce your employee's reporting and adherence to the leave process.

 - If restrictions or a reasonable accommodation are required to remain at work or return to work and you have questions, please email the Stay At Work/Return to Work Team or call 925-459-7270 to discuss possible reasonable accommodations.

 11. Initiating a Personnel Change Request (PCR) at the end of your employee's leave.

 You are responsible for initiating the appropriate Return from Leave PCR when your employee returns to work.

 - Please ensure you reference the work schedule your employee will be returning to (even if it is the same schedule your employee had prior to his/her absence).

 - The Return from Leave PCR is found via PG&E@Work for Me > My Staff > Personnel Change Requests.
 This should be completed two days prior to their return to work.

 - Until you complete this action, your employee:

-- Will not have their electronic access permissions re-enabled
+- Will not have their electronic and physical access permissions re-enabled

 - Will not receive a regular paycheck